What to do if you’re an accidental landlord

 The biggest challenges faced by accidental landlords

-If you’re not prepared to become a landlord then you may find that there’s a few stumbling blocks that you come across as you first experience looking after tenants in your home.
+If you’re not prepared to become a landlord then you may find that there are a few stumbling blocks that you come across as you first experience looking after tenants in your home.
 This often comes down to lack of knowledge and time.

 From our research*, we’ve found that nearly 74% of UK landlords have experienced an emergency in the properties they rent out.
 Breaking this down further, we know that 31% have had issues with their boiler, 29% have had heating faults and 28% have reported problems with their plumbing.